sulu/sulu-docs/cookbook/custom-error-page.rst

 The following code-block from the webspace configuration file shows a default configuration for the exception templates.
-If you want to add an own exception for example 400 you can simply add it to the list.
+If you want to add an own exception for example 404 you can simply add it to the list.
 You can specify that for each theme.

 .. code-block:: xml

     <templates>
-        <template type="error">ClientWebsiteBundle:views:error.html.twig</template>
-        <template type="error-404">ClientWebsiteBundle:views:error404.html.twig</template>
+        <template type="error">error/error</template>
-        <template type="error-500">ClientWebsiteBundle:views:error500.html.twig</template>
+        <template type="error-404">error/error-404</template>
     </templates>

 The `ExceptionController` uses the status-code of the response to determine